Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

 We deeply believe that this country's most precious gift is our children.
 They are our future.
 We must keep them safe.
 Beginning today, DICK'S Sporting Goods is committed to the following: https://t.co/J4OcB6XJnu pic.twitter.com/BaTJ9LaCYe— DICK'S Sporting Goods (@DICKS) February 28, 2018

-The company, which operates more than 715 locations, is one of the largest chain retailers of firearms in the country.
-Dick's Sporting Goods already had pulled assault-style weapons from Dick's stores after the Sandy Hook shooting; now it will also stop selling the weapons at its subsidiary Field & Stream stores.
+The company, which operates more than 715 locations, already had pulled assault-style weapons from Dick's stores after the 2012 Sandy Hook shooting; now it will also stop selling the weapons at its subsidiary Field & Stream stores.

 Stack said the decision to eliminate assault-style rifles is permanent.